Structure of sparse Boolean functions over Abelian groups, and its application to testing: Introduction

-We can also obtain a similar testing algorithm for sparsity, for a Boolean-valued function over $\G$.
-The generalized algorithm is discussed in \cref{sec:generalalgo}.

 We complement our result by showing a query-complexity lower bound for sparsity-testing algorithms.
 Gopalan et al.~\cite{gopalan2011testing} gave a $\Omega(\sqrt{s})$ lower bound for $s$-sparsity testing algorithms over $\Z_2^n$.
 An important component of their proof was to cleverly use an alternative notion of {\em degree} (borrowed from~\cite{BernasconiC99}) of a Boolean function over $\Z_2$.
-We also give a similar lower bound over $\Z_p^n$, by appropriately generalizing the useful notion of degree.
-For details on the definition of degree, see~proof idea of \cref{thm_testing_lower_bound} in \cref{sec:pf-idea} and \cref{section_deg_p}. \begin{theorem} For Boolean valued functions on $\mathbb{Z}_p^n$, to adaptively test $s$-sparsity, the query lower bound of any algorithm is $\Omega(\sqrt{s})$. \end{theorem} \cref{thm_testing_lower_bound} can be generalized for Boolean valued functions on $\G$, which will give us the same lower bound.
+We also give a similar lower bound over $\G$, by appropriately generalizing the useful notion of degree.
+For details on the definition of degree, see~proof idea of \cref{thm_testing_lower_bound} in \cref{sec:pf-idea} and in \cref{section_deg_p}, \cref{section_algo_lower_bound}.

+\begin{theorem} For Boolean valued functions on $\G$, to adaptively test $s$-sparsity, the query lower bound of any algorithm is $\Omega(\sqrt{s})$. \end{theorem} \cref{thm_testing_lower_bound} can be generalized for Boolean valued functions on $\G$, which will give us the same lower bound.